Printable paper daffodil craft

 hand held paper daffodil craft

 I love to display fresh daffodils in a vase on our kitchen table.
-But, as beautiful as the daffodils are, they aggravate hay fever allergies in our house.
-I know it’s not the best idea for our youngest daughter, who gets the sneezes for the entire season.
+But, as beautiful as daffodils are, they aggravate hay fever allergies in our house.
+Real flowers aren’t the best idea for our youngest daughter, who gets the sneezes for the entire season.

-So I decided to create a colourful, printable daffodil craft.
+So I decided to create a colourful, printable daffodil craft instead.

 Our printable daffodils don’t cost anything but a little bit of your time and a few basic craft supplies.